Caraveo/solai/README.md

 MODEL=gpt-3.5-turbo
 ```

-To reconfigure, simply delete `~/.solai.env` and run any `x` or `!` command to trigger the setup process again, or use `x --configure` for an interactive configuration menu.
+To reconfigure, simply delete `~/.solai.env` and run any `x` command to trigger the setup process again, or use `x --configure` for an interactive configuration menu.

 ## Contributing